nicobelen/holbertonschool-AirBnB_clone/README.md

 These are the commands that are used in our console and what they are for:

-- Create: Create a new instance of BaseModel.
+- **Create**: Create a new instance of BaseModel.
-- Update: Updates an instance based on the class name and id by adding or updating attribute.
+- `Update`: Updates an instance based on the class name and id by adding or updating attribute.
 - Show: Prints the string representation of an instance based on the class name.
 - All: Prints all string representation of all instances based or not on the class name.
 - Destroy: Deletes an instance based on the class name and id.